cerberus-node/aztec-network/auto_setup_sepolia.md

 - The sync process may take several hours to complete.
 - Ensure enough disk space (1TB+) is available.
 - Once `eth_syncing` returns `false`, your RPC is fully operational.
-- You can now connect your L2 sequencer to `localhost:8551` (Engine API).

 ---